Property Guides · Last updated 2 June 2026

 Quick Summary

-• British citizens can still buy property in Spain freely, but are now treated as non-EU buyers for some administrative purposes
+• British citizens can buy property in Spain freely, but are now treated as non-EU buyers for administrative purposes post-Brexit

 • You need a NIE (Número de Identificación de Extranjero) before you can complete a purchase